 40 Megapixel Image — With a 16 MP SensorYou have the ability to shoot super hi res images with the "Pixel Shifting" technology of the EM-5 II.
 It works by shifting the sensor to capture multiple frames and build a composite image.
 It's a bit like how HDR works by taking multiple shots—you'll need to be perfectly still (on a tripod) and the subjects in the frame need to be perfectly still.
 While this will be fine for topside landscape photography, due to the moving environment underwater, it's not a viable option for most shooting situations underwater.

-The PT-EP13 housing for the E-M5 Mark II has large dials for shutter speed, aperture, and zoom, along with ergonomically placed buttons making it easy to quickly make changes underwater.
+The Olympus PT-EP13 Housing for the Olympus OM-D E-M5 II has large dials for shutter speed, aperture, and zoom, along with ergonomically placed buttons making it easy to quickly make changes underwater.

 The housing has large dials for shutter speed, aperture, mode, and zoom/focus.
 The shutter release has a good feel.
 Extenders on buttons place the controls in easy to access ergonomic positions.
 The flash can now be operated in the down position without the need to use or dedicate a custom function button to underwater shooting mode.
 A pickup view finder is standard and allows viewing the EVF through the back of the housing.